mmistakes/minimal-mistakes/_pages/about.md

 {% include feature_row id="feature_row4" type="center" %}

 ## About the Data
 The initial dataset covers all of the major cloud providers and their regions around the world.
 In the future, I will work to include regional and niche providers.

+## Cloudwatch
-Here is a list of cloud providers that are covered in the initial dataset:
+Cloudwatch is a rss feed that aggregates status feeds in real time for the following providers:

+*AWS
+*Azure
+*Digitalocean
+*IBM Cloud
+*Oracle Cloud
+*Packet

+Alibaba and Tencent do not provide subscribable RSS feeds and I am having technical difficulties integrating GCP's Atom implementation.

 ## Project Info and Disclaimer
 investigate.cloud is a project created to provide geospatial data about cloud providers in a transparent, neutral way.